turingschool-examples/frontend-mod-1-prework/day_3/questions.md

 #### 1. Why might you want to use an if-statement?

-Because they allow to evaluate a conditions that can resolve into a single value; either true or false.
+Because they allow us to evaluate or set the first condition, this can resolve into a single value; either true or false.
 This is important because if-statements let us decide which path of code should be run next.
 There are two main components  to a decision:

 * An expression is evaluated, which returns a value.
 * A conditional statement says what to do in a give scenario.